 Dr. Trevisan received his PhD in Political Communication and Public Policy from the University of Glasgow; MRes in Public Policy from the University of Glasgow; MSc in Political Communication from the University of Glasgow; and MA in International Relations from University of Trieste.

 Ms. Aguilar previously served as Assistant Director of Communication at IDPP.
-Her portfolio includes: marketing and outreach campaigns, media relations efforts, social media engagement, and publications development.
+Her portfolio includes: branding, marketing, and outreach campaigns, media relations, social media engagement, and print and digital publications development.
 Ms. Aguilar has served Washington, DC's nonprofit sector since 2005.
-Beginning as an AmeriCorps*VISTA volunteer, she has worked at education, public health, and international development nonprofit organizations performing communications, marketing, and public relations work.
+She has worked at education, public health, and international development organizations performing communications, marketing, and public relations work.

 She holds a B.A. in International Relations from Mount Holyoke College, and a M.A. in Public Communication from American University's School of Communication.